What is a GrooveCoated stamper?

 In all three types of plating, the process is started by thoroughly cleaning the master lacquers.
 Different types of lacquers require different cleaning treatments, and lacquers cut by different mastering facilities can even require different cleaning treatments.

 After cleaning, the lacquer face is coated with silver — yes, the metal silver.
 This silver layer has direct contact with the grooves on the face of the lacquer, and is therefore the most sensitive step in producing phonograph metal parts.
 The silver step is necessary to make the lacquer electrically conductive – without the silver, the lacquer would essentially burn up in the plating tank.
+Also, the silver is the very first metal layer to be in contact with the lacquer surface, and therefore is extremely detrimental in how the final record will translate from the original lacquer cut.

 Now that you are an expert in record plating, let’s get back to GrooveCoated stampers…